mondonboy/DK/README.md

 # DK [SE_Project]
-- up Use case , leyered, acitivity
+- add Use case , leyered, acitivity
 - SE_DK(2) is Use case
+- add UI